topst-development/Documentation/TOPST-D3/Software/Sample_Application/Audio.md

   </tr>
   <tr>
     <td>--max-file-time</td>
     <td><li><strong>When recording and the output file has recorded sound for the maximum file time, close the output file and open a new output file.
 The default is the maximum size supported by the file format: 2 GB for WAV files.
-This option has no effect if --separate-channels is specified.</strong></td>
+This option has no effect if --separate-channels is specified.</strong>
   </tr>
   <tr>
-    <td>--process-id-file <file name></td>
+    <td>--process-id-file [file name]</td>
     <td><li><strong>aplay writes its process ID here, so other programs can send signals to it.</strong></td>
   </tr>
   <tr>